Supreeth26/samsung_riscv/README.md

 - They can be used for load/store operations, branch operations, or immediate ALU operations.
 - The sign-bit for the immediate is always in bit 31 of the instruction.
 - RISC-V has an asymmetric immediate encoding, which means that the immediates are formed by concatenating different bits in an asymmetric order.
-- There are two source registers rs1 and rs2 on which various operations are performed based on certain conditions, and those conditions are defined by func3 field.
-- After performing operations on the source register based on the conditions, it is evaluated that if the condition is true, Program Counter value gets updated by PC = Present PC Value + Immediate Value, and if the condition is false then PC will be given as PC = Present PC value + 4 bytes, which states that PC will move to next instruction set.

 opcode	(0–6bits) -> 	Specifies the type of operation (e.g., LOAD, ADDI). rd	(7–11bits) -> 	Destination register.